MattMcFarland/tw-client/README.md

 #### Complete for v2.4.x

 - [x] tooltips needed for buttons/links that are either truncated or use icons only.
+- [x] Add "Activity Stream" functionality with socket.io and local storage

 #### Planned for v2.4.x:

-- [ ] Add "Activity Stream" functionality
-  - [ ] Using either websockets or standard xhr polling

 #### Planned for v2.5.x: